AdvantageIntegratedSolutions/BaseJSGulp/README.md

 - Compile JSX and convert ES6 to ES5.
 - Automatically commit and push to git repo.

-## Dependency(One time installation)
+## One-time installation
-Please follow the instructions in these repo to setup your npm environment and its dependencies.
+Please follow the instructions in the below repo to setup your npm environment and its dependencies.
 This will only need to be done for your first project using BaseJSGulp.
 - [BaseJSGulpModule](https://github.com/AdvantageIntegratedSolutions/BaseJSGulpModule)

 ## Setup new Project